 Council members are expected to make decisions in the best interests of their community.
 To do this, they must consider each issue on its merits.

-on council members, CEOs and local government employees to ensure transparency and accountability in decision-making.
+requirements on council members, CEOs and local government employees to ensure transparency and accountability in decision-making.

 This guideline deals with interests arising through the receipt of gifts.
 It gives an overview of the requirements of council members and Chief Executive Officers (CEO) for the disclosure of gifts received in an official capacity and the interest that